-“What in the world,” was my thought my sophomore year in college when I was asked to join a group from my university for a six week summer mission’s project.
-My heart knew how scared, “unspiritual,”and ill-equipped I felt for taking this sort of step of faith.
+“What in the world,” was my thought my sophomore year in college when I was asked to join a group from my university for a six week summer mission.
+My heart knew how scared, “unspiritual,” and ill-equipped I felt for taking this sort of step of faith.
 “She really wants me to join her?”
 I asked myself.
 Not only did I feel fearful, I was afraid that I might miss a chance at something else.
 Have you ever felt that way?
 You have something really good before you, but you feel you must weigh all your options for there may be other possibilities out there.
 I feared that I might miss out or mess things up.
 There might be something bigger for me to do, like preparing for my future, or being responsible with my time.
 (It is funny, those things were so big, but 20 plus years later I cannot even remember what those other options were!)
 What I didn’t know, was that the next summer would help prepare me for my future and would be a great investment of my time–no matter where I ended up.

-Why discuss this now– summer plans and all that?
-This is a good time to think about “border crossing” (stepping outside our comfort zone, spending the summer on a summer mission project, etc) for if you are a college student, you may already be making plans for next summer and next year.
-There are opportunites you don’t want to miss.
+Why discuss this now — summer plans and all that?
+This is a good time to think about “border crossing” (stepping outside our comfort zone, spending the summer on a summer mission, etc) for if you are a college student, you may already be making plans for next summer and next year.
+There are opportunities you don’t want to miss.
 If you are way out of college, the holidays will approach soon, and it is a good time to think beyond our borders and engage with others who have crossed borders to come here.
 Secondly, crossing our borders stretches us and increases our faith as we step outside our comfort zone, put aside what is familiar and trust God to provide.
-It is a tangible way of presenting our minuscule loaves and fish before Him and seeing Him mulitply it.
+It is a tangible way of presenting our minuscule loaves and fish before Him and seeing Him multiply it.
 It is one way our loving Father grows us and produces His fruit in us.
 Thirdly, I think crossing our borders deepens our love relationship with Him as we see Him provide and as we walk with Him when it is difficult.
 We don’t go in this thing alone, but He is with us and even preparing the way for us, because He loves us deeply.
-It is always easier to remain comfortable, trusting more in our feelings or what is known or predictable, than go to another country, crossing borders and cultures.
+It is always easier to remain comfortable, trusting more in our feelings or what is known or predictable than go to another country, crossing borders and cultures.
 God works beyond our borders.
 Let’s see how.

 God uses us